 What do you hope to see change in education in your lifetime?

-Three of the most important people in my life have one thing in common: They all dropped out of high school.
-They also happen to be three of the most well-read, curious people I have ever met.
+Some of the most important people in my life dropped out of high school.
+Despite being curious, voracious readers, and learners in so many senses, the system just didn't work for them.
 Our systems are grown out of tradition, and are too often not designed to ensure that people with different learning styles, needs, and talents will thrive.
-In my lifetime, I’d like to see us be bold enough to re-think and re-design our education systems so that they are both rigorous and truly engaging for all.
+In my lifetime, I’d like to see us evolve and grow our education systems so that they are both rigorous and truly engaging for all.

 Why is humility important to you?